JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-03-getting-warmer.md

 <p class="subtitle">Dec 4, 2023</p>

 The fog is thick this morning and so far it has only gotten thicker.
-It feels like the *Go Away Ghost Ship* Scooby-Doo episode ([click here](https://www.youtube.com/watch?v=DhlwjBHxsJw&t=4s)); I could cut a slice out and take a bite.
+It feels like the [*Go Away Ghost Ship*](https://www.youtube.com/watch?v=DhlwjBHxsJw&t=4s) Scooby-Doo episode; I could cut a slice out and take a bite.
 We have chartplotters so navigating isn't a problem, but if someone comes out of the mist in front of us, we'll need a quick reaction time.
 Hopefully, like us, they don't move very fast.

 ![foggy](/images/foggy.jpg)